Sarangarh State

-Sarangarh was a princely state in India during the British Raj ruled by a Raj Gond dynasty.
+Sarangarh was a princely state in India during the British Raj ruled by a Raj Gond dynasty Ancient Kshatriya Clan of Central India.
 The emblem of the state was a turtle.

-It is predominantly an Oriya-majority area and was helper to Sambalpur state but it was accidentally placed under Chhattisgarh division of Central Provinces and never transferred to Orissa.
-The Oriya population was slowly replaced by Hindi population.
+Historically, Sarangarh was one of the eighteen Garhjats (feudatory states) that maintained close political and administrative ties with the Sambalpur Kingdom.
+In 1862, following the reorganization of British administrative boundaries, the state was formally placed under the Chhattisgarh Division of the newly created Central Provinces.
+When the primary Odia-speaking districts, including Sambalpur, were transferred out of the Central Provinces in 1905 to consolidate linguistic regions, Sarangarh along with neighboring princely states remained attached to the Chhattisgarh Feudatory States Agency due to its geographic proximity and administrative integration with the Chhattisgarh plains.
+Consequently, the region developed a distinct cultural and linguistic identity, heavily influenced by both Chhattisgarhi and the local Lariya dialect.

 Its capital was in Sarangarh town, now in Chhattisgarh state.

 The state had no significant towns except for its capital.
 A small state, its area was 1,399 km^{2} with a population of 79,900, according to the 1901 census.

 History

-According to legend, Sarangarh state was founded in the first century AD by members of the Gond clan that had migrated from Bhandara.
+According to legend, Sarangarh state was founded in the first century AD by members of the Rajgond (Aboriginal Kshatriya) clan that had migrated from Bhandara.
 It was originally a dependency of the Ratanpur Kingdom and later became one of the eighteen Garhjat states under Sambalpur State The Sambalpur kings favoured Sarangarh owing to its readiness to help their kingdom during military campaigns.

-In 1818 Sarangarh became a British protectorate.
-Between 1878 and 1889 Sarangarh state was placed under the direct administration of British India owing to economic mismanagement and the infancy of the ruler Bhawani Pratap Singh.
+In 1818, Sarangarh became a British protectorate.
+Between 1878 and 1889, Sarangarh state was placed under the direct administration of British India owing to economic mismanagement and the infancy of the ruler Bhawani Pratap Singh.
 Sarangarh was a small feudatory state, part of the Chhattisgarh division.

-On 1 January 1948 Sarangarh State acceded to the Indian Union.
+On 1 January 1948, Sarangarh State acceded to the Indian Union.